PatternsTechGit/PT_AzureLogicApps/README.md

 ## About this exercise

-Previously we have already registered an APP in Azure Active Directory.
+Previously we have already registered an App in Azure Active Directory.

 ## In this exercise